Complete Guide to Firearm & Offensive Weapon Offences under the Crimes Act 1900 (NSW)

 To secure a conviction for possessing an unregistered firearm in a public place, the prosecution must prove the following elements beyond a reasonable doubt:

-- The accused was not authorized by the Firearms Act 1996 to possess the firearm.
+3. The accused was not authorised by the Firearms Act 1996 (NSW) to possess the firearm.

 Defences